-While some believe social media is a relatively harmless factor, others think spending too much time on social media can lead to depression, stress, and other similar problems.
+While some believe social media is a relatively harmless factor, others think spending too much time on social media can lead to depression, anxiety, undue duress, and other similar problems.

 However, current evidence suggests that stress can lead to a pathological dependence on social media.
 And it’s not the first time researchers point toward social media as a potentially harmful factor for mental health.